-We do not permit children to use mobile phones whilst on school premises.
-If a parents feels it necessary for their child to bring a phone to school, it must be turned off before your child enters school grounds.
-Phones will be kept in the child's locker until the end of the day.
-Please note that the school cannot accept any responsibility for their loss or damage if devices are brought on to the school premises.
+If a mobile phone is necessary for your child (Year 5 and 6 only), a consent form must be submitted requesting permission for them to bring their phone to school.
+All phones must be turned off and handed to school staff at the start of the day and collected at 3.30pm.
+Please note that the school cannot accept any responsibility for their loss or damage if brought on to the school premises.

 All pupils must adhere to our e-safety policy in relation to mobile phone use.
+Phones are not permitted at social events such as school discos.